Leucopogon: Taxonomy and naming

 Further molecular phylogenetic analysis of Styphelia and related genera by Crayn and others in 2018 have led to further proposed changes, not yet assessed by the APC as at April 2020.
 These changes include moving 75 species of Leucopogon to Styphelia.

 The genus name, Leucopogon is derived from ancient Greek words meaning "white" and "beard", referring to the petal tube.

 Species list

-The following is a list of species accepted by the Australian Plant Census as at April 2020 and by the New Zealand Plant Conservation Network for species occurring in New Zealand.
-There is a proposal to move the species marked with an asterisk to the genus Styphelia.
+The following is a list of species accepted by the Plants of the World Online as at April 2021: